Giovanni Borgia (Infans Romanus)

+History

-Pope Alexander VI issued two papal bulls, both dated 1 September 1501, in each of which a different father is assigned to Giovanni Borgia.
+Pope Alexander VI issued two papal bulls, both dated to 1 September 1501, assigning different fathers to Giovanni Borgia.
 The second bull appears to supplement and correct the first.
-The first of these Bulls, addressed to "Dilecto Filio Nobili Joanni de Borgia, Infanti Romano", declares Giovanni Borgia to be a child of three years of age, the illegitimate son of Cesare Borgia, unmarried (as Cesare was at the time of the child's birth), and of a woman (unnamed), also unmarried.
-The second declares Giovanni Borgia instead to be the son of Pope Alexander VI himself and runs: "Since you bear this deficiency not from the said duke, but from us and the said woman, which we for good reasons did not desire to express in the preceding writing".
+In the first, addressed to "Dilecto Filio Nobili Joanni de Borgia, Infanti Romano", the pope declared Giovanni Borgia to be a child of three years of age, the illegitimate son of Cesare Borgia and an unnamed woman.
+The second declared Giovanni Borgia instead to be the son of Pope Alexander VI himself and runs: "Since you bear this deficiency not from the said duke, but from us and the said woman, which we for good reasons did not desire to express in the preceding writing".
 The pope was forbidden by canon law to publicly recognize children and did not wish that Giovanni Borgia should suffer in his inheritance as a consequence.

-Giovanni Borgia appeared as a companion of Lucrezia Borgia, who named him as her younger half-brother.
+Giovanni Borgia was supposed by many to be the child of Alexander and his mistress, Giulia Farnese.
+He appeared as a companion of Lucrezia Borgia, who named him as her younger half-brother.
 Pope Alexander VI, in two bulls excommunicating members of the Savelli and Colonna families and confiscating their properties, was able to name Giovanni Borgia as heir to the duchy of Nepi, a property important to the Borgia family.
 Giovanni Borgia was also named duke of Palestrina on 17 September 1501.
+Alessandro Farnese governed Camerino in the name of Giovanni.

-Giovanni Borgia was passed from guardian to guardian, eventually ending up with Lucrezia Borgia in Ferrara.
+Giovanni Borgia was passed from guardian to guardian.
+In 1508 he was with Isabella of Aragon at Bari.
+Eventually he ended up with Lucrezia Borgia in Ferrara.
 Giovanni Borgia held several other titles, including the signory of Vetralla.

 He served as a minor functionary in the Papal Curia and at the court of France.